ethan5437/ethan5437.github.io/_pages/about.md

 Before my Ph.D., I obtained both my Bachelor's and Master's degrees in Information Science and Technology from [Penn State University](https://www.psu.edu/).
 At Penn State in 2019, I had the opportunity to contribute to the [CrowdAI Lab](https://crowd.ist.psu.edu/crowd-ai-lab.html) under the supervision of [Prof. Ting-Hao (Kenneth) Huang](https://crowd.ist.psu.edu/crowd-ai-lab.html).
 Concurrently, I collaborated with the [Natural Language Processing and Sentiment Analysis (NLPSA) Lab](https://academiasinicanlplab.github.io) at Academia Sinica, led by [Dr. Lun-Wei Ku](https://www.iis.sinica.edu.tw/pages/lwku/).
 From 2021 to 2023, I expanded my research horizons as a research intern at the University of Washington within the [Behavioral Data Science Lab](https://behavioral-data.github.io/), supervised by [Prof. Tim Althoff](http://timalthoff.de/).

-My research interests focus on Natural Language Processing (NLP), Vision-to-Language, and Computational Social Science.
-I've dedicated my past projects to exploring vision-to-language generation and evaluation, developing knowledge graphs, applying machine learning to mental health, and analyzing social media.
+My research interests focus on Natural Language Processing (NLP), Explainable AI (XAI), and Computational Social Science.
+I've dedicated my past projects to exploring confidence estimation, vision-to-language generation and evaluation, and analyzing social media.

 In my spare time, I enjoy engaging in sports such as ping pong, badminton, and swimming.